IBM-AIBootcamps/CZ-techXchange/readme.md

 - Visual aids and screenshots
 - Sample code and implementations

+## Environments for IBMers and Business Partners

+Available from IBM Techzone.

+### watsonx Orchestrate ADK
+Environment with ADK (Agent Development Kit) and watsonx Orchestrate Developer Edition - https://techzone.ibm.com/collection/ibm-watsonx-orchestrate-sdk
+Useful when you want to quickly start with ADK and do not have time or skills to install it on your machine.
+See Resources section for additional hands-on labs and credentials.
+See Environments section for the reservation of the environment itself and reserve "IBM watsonx Orchestrate ADK and DBA - US East Only" with latest version (2025.06.16 - v 1.5.1 at the time of writing)

+### watsonx Orchestrate
+Environment with SaaS watsonx Orchestrate - https://techzone.ibm.com/collection/tech-zone-certified-base-images/journey-watsonx
+Useful when you want access to SaaS wxO or want to try pushing from local ADK to Saas.
+Look for "watsonx Orchestrate Trial/Standard plan" environment.
+Adding direct reservation link for convenience: https://techzone.ibm.com/my/reservations/create/66bcefdfc428e2fc24fa105f

+### watsonx.ai with Student ID
+Environment with SaaS watsonx.ai - https://techzone.ibm.com/collection/tech-zone-certified-base-images/journey-watsonx
+Useful when you want access to SaaS wx.ai without creating IBM ID.
+Look for "watsonx.ai and watsonx.governance with Student Id" environment.
+Adding direct reservation link for convenience: https://techzone.ibm.com/my/reservations/create/67ffe65700fa13614f464f9f

 ---

 For any questions or issues, please refer to the specific lab documentation or contact the workshop facilitators.